ha/fraggle/README.md

   This means you will not miss events; Even events that happened while you were disconnected!
 All read commands will pick up where they left off.
 This is valuable to understand because it means you don't need to code for failure on reads; Fraggle gracefully handles it for you.
-This is really important for the `WATCH` command.

   Write commands will be resent if their `rev` is greater than 0.
 These are idempotent requests.
-A rev of 0 or less will cause that request's error callback to be invoked with a Fraggle::Connection::Disconnected response.
+A rev of 0 will cause that request's error callback to be invoked with a Fraggle::Connection::Disconnected response.
   You will have to handle these yourself because Fraggle cannot know whether or not it's safe to retry on your behalf.

-  For commands with multiple responses (i.e. `walk`, `watch`, `getdir`), Fraggle will update their offset and limit as each response comes in.
-This means if you disconnect in the middle of the responses, Fraggle will gracefully resend the requests making it appear nothing happened and continue giving you the remaining responses.

 ## Dev